Bad Kitty School Daze

-Kitty certainly isn't a cuddly cat, by she shows here she really can be a good friend.
 This is another winning entry in Nick Bruel's Bad Kitty series.
+Kitty certainly isn't a cuddly cat, but she shows here she really can be a good friend.
 BAD KITTY SCHOOL DAZE will have kids howling with laughter, even as they absorb solid lessons on how to behave and why.
 They'll see the importance of kindness and empathy, even when it comes in a prickly package.

 Families can talk about...

 Families can talk about how appearances can be deceiving.
 The gloomy-looking school turns out to be fun, scary-looking Petunia is actually a softy, and seemingly simple-minded Puppy is gifted in art and music.
 Is Kitty really bad?